reagent-project/reagent-forms/README.md

 Custom fields can be added by implementing the `reagent-forms.core/init-field` multimethod.
 The method must take two parameters, where the first parameter is the field component and the second is the options.

-By default the options will contain the `get` and the `save!` keys.
+By default the options will contain the `get` and the `save!`, and `update!` keys.
 The `get` key points to a function that accepts an id and returns the document value associated with it.
 The `save!` function accepts an id and a value that will be associated with it.
+The `update!` function accepts an id, a function that will handle the update, and the value.
+The function handling the update will receive the old and the new values.

 ## Using adapters